 - SMS (if you verified your phone) with the PIN in the message body

-- Profile → Bookings → click your booking — PIN shown in the Access block
+- Web → Bookings → click your booking — PIN shown in the Access block

 The PIN is unique to your booking.
 Don't share it — anyone with the PIN can enter during your booking window.